hurricane-response/response-theme/README.md

 # Code For America Disaster Response Hub

-**Description**:  A quick response web hub for disaster response and sharing maps and data from [Shelter & POD API](https://github.com/hurricane-response/florence-api)
+**Description**:  A Jekyll theme optimized for rapid response to mulitple events to build web hubs for disaster response and sharing maps and data from [Shelter & POD API](https://github.com/hurricane-response/florence-api)

 **Status**: In development, deployed for 2019 hurricane season.